-Heather M. Snyder, Ph.D., is the senior director of Medical and Scientific Operations at the Alzheimer’s Association.
+Heather M. Snyder, Ph.D., is the vice president of Medical Science Relations at the Alzheimer’s Association.
 Dr. Snyder oversees Association initiatives that accelerate innovative Alzheimer’s research and provide opportunities for the global dementia community to connect and collaborate.

 Dr. Snyder leads the Association’s International Research Grant Program, the vehicle through which the Association funds promising investigations that advance understanding of Alzheimer's and move the field toward solutions for the global Alzheimer's crisis.
 As the world’s largest nonprofit funder of Alzheimer's research, the Association has invested over $455 million in nearly 3,000 scientific investigations since the organization’s inception.